 Community Policing

 Community policing is a strategy that focuses on building relationships between law enforcement and the community.
 This approach has been shown to be effective in reducing crime and improving public safety.
-(See Also: When Is It Safe To Visit Someone With Covid? – Expert Advice)
+(See Also: Is Tunisia Safe to Visit Now?
+The Ultimate Guide)

 Crime-Free Zones